d34dman/drupal-recipe-manager/README.md

 2. Create a configuration file in your Drupal project root:

+The script requires a `drupal-recipe-manager.yaml` in the directory it is invoked.

 An example file for a ddev based project is as follows.

 ```yaml